Fluffernuttersandwich/Smorgasbord/README.md

 Fin is not paid tech support.
 Sorry, I just don't have the time.
 I do the best I can, but I am one man doing this as a hobby.

-So far 2,000 people have downloaded this list.
+So far 2,200+ people have downloaded this list.
 I am expecting another three to ten-thousand users in time.

+I had to take a break for three months because of user-induced burnout.
 I don't want to burn myself out.

 It's always someone's first day, so I assume anyone reading this could be entering the world of game modding with an empty cup.